 The leverage ratio is defined as the Tier 1 capital divided by the exposure measure, i.e. balance sheet and off-balance-sheet assets after certain restatements of derivatives, intragroup transactions, items deducted from the numerator, and off-balance-sheet items.
-At 31 December 2018, CCBL's leverage ratio stood at 69%.
+At 31 December 2019, CCBL's leverage ratio as per Table 14, using the transitional definition, that is before taking into account effects of fully phased in transitional arrangements, was 84%.

 CCBL aims to ensure that the leverage ratio always remains above the prescribed regulatory minimum, by actively monitoring and managing the quantity of capital and exposures within the Bank.
+The risk of excessive leverage is managed as part of the risk appetite framework and monitored using a leverage ratio metric within the Bank's regulatory reporting process.